 This road you have set to begin today has its own distinctive challenges which, however, is similar to those experienced in uttermost campuses in Nigeria.
 It also has its own distinctive successes and glory.
 I had my share too and it made me where I am today.

 Attend training, read wide, write deeper and true contents.
 Apply for this and that opportunity, they are there to help you improve and become better professionals.
 Make us proud today!

-IFEDAYO O. OGUNYEMI, the pioneer Deputy President of the defunct National Union of Campus Journalism (NUCJ) Senate and 23rd President of the multiple award-winning Press Club of Moshood Abiola Polytechnic (MAPOLY) gave this address at the 2019 induction of new members of the Union of Campus Journalists, Abraham Adesanya Polytechnic, Ijebu-Igbo (UCJ AAPOLY).
+IFEDAYO O. OGUNYEMI, the pioneer Deputy President of the defunct Senate of the National Union of Campus Journalism (NUCJ) and 23rd President of the multiple award-winning Press Club of Moshood Abiola Polytechnic (MAPOLY) gave this address at the 2019 induction of new members of the Union of Campus Journalists, Abraham Adesanya Polytechnic, Ijebu-Igbo (UCJ AAPOLY).